whblondeau/json-declarative-tools/README.md

 Since attempts to imitate the XML technologies have failed for reasons probably impossible to overcome, `json-declarative-tools` will be built from the ground up.
 Unusually, it will provide two parallel implementations: a **Python reference implementation** (for rigor and clarity) which is usable in CLI scripting and serverside Flask/DJango development; and a **JavaScript working implementation** for clientside and NodeJS programming.

+Besides their obvious merits for the task, Javascript and Python share a peculiar distinction:

+    _JSON syntax is valid Javascript.
+It is also valid Python._

+In other words, a JSON string is an `expression`, which can be directly evaluated, in both languages.
+Most languages need to parse a JSON string in order to obtain the corresponding datastructure.

+Yes, direct evaluation, as opposed to parsing, of unknown strings can be dangerous.
+But `json-declarative-tools` will not concern itself with the problems of sanitizing input.
+That, Dear Reader, is on you.

 ### Principles
 `json-declarative-tools` will **not attempt to closely mimic** the implementation of the XML toolsets.